mpaperno/MSFSTouchPortalPlugin/README.md

 ## Overview

-This plugin provided a two way interface between [Touch Portal](https://www.touch-portal.com/) software and Flight Simulators which use SimConnect, such as Microsoft Flight Simulator 2020 (MSFS) and FS-X.
+This plugin provided tools to build two-way interactive interfaces between [Touch Portal](https://www.touch-portal.com/) macro launcher software and Flight Simulators which use SimConnect, such as Microsoft Flight Simulator 2020 (MSFS) and FS-X. The plugin makes available new Touch Portal Actions, Connectors, States, and Events for creating buttons and pages suitable for virtually any simulated aircraft, component, or system.

 This project is a continuation of the original [MSFSTouchPortalPlugin by Tim Lewis](https://github.com/tlewis17/MSFSTouchPortalPlugin).

 ## Features

 * Connects to local or remote simulators with SimConnect.
-* Allows getting data variables from simulator at regular intervals, such as flight instruments, control surfaces, or switch states.
+* Allows getting data variables from simulator at regular intervals, such as flight instrument readings, control surface positions, or switch states.
-* Allows triggering any interactive aircraft event via a Touch Portal Action, such as setting switches, adjusting control surfaces, radio frequencies, and so on.
+* Allows triggering any interactive aircraft event via Touch Portal Actions, such as setting switches, adjusting control surfaces, radio frequencies, and so on.
 * NEW: Use Touch Portal "Sliders" to control a value within any range, and/or provide visual feedback to simulator variable changes
   (eg. a throttle slider can both control the sim throttle and show the actual position when the throttle is moved with mouse/joystick/keyboard).
 * Completely configurable to request any variable or trigger any event supported by the connected simulator, including with custom extensions like MobiFlight.